harveyramer/harvey-ramer-blog/src/pages/blog/2020-04-09-start-here-to-make-a-useful-covid-19-tracker-with-node-js.md

 ## Getting Started

-Open your Windows Terminal (Type `cmd` in your Windows Start Menu to find it).
+Open your Terminal (Windows users type `cmd` in your Windows Start Menu to find it).
 Make a directory for your new app, and open it:

 ```
 mkdir covid19-tracker